top of page

-Understanding Sun Salutations: Anatomy, Origins, and Variations
+Understanding Sun Salutations: Anatomy, Origins, and Variations (originally published 11/09/2017)

 This blog is primarily for our Teacher Trainees but can also be helpful for any regular practitioner or anyone interested in understanding the anatomy of yoga.
 When it comes to anatomy and asana practice, things can sometimes get a bit complex.
-You don’t need to know the difference between your vastus medialis and your sternocleidomastoid to enjoy your yoga practice.
+You don’t need to know the difference between your sartorius and your sternocleidomastoid to enjoy your yoga practice.

 But for teachers, having a basic understanding of anatomy gives us the tools to guide our students safely.
-For example, knowing the knee is a hinge joint helps us keep the front knee safe in Warrior 2 by cueing the student to avoid letting it collapse inward (which has the potential for injury but is not neccessarily dangerous - an important distinction).
+For example, knowing the knee is a hinge joint helps us keep the front knee safe in Warrior 2 by cueing the student to avoid letting it collapse inward (which has the potential for injury but is not necessarily dangerous - an important distinction).

 In this blog, I’ll break down the classical Sun Salutation (Surya Namaskar) sequence, giving you insight into what muscles are working and stretching at each step.